This page explains the law on consent to medical treatment and what to do in the event that there is a dispute about medical treatment.

-It should not be assumed that simply because a child or young person has learning disabilities that he or she will not have capacity.
+It should not be assumed that simply because a child or young person has learning disabilities, he or she will not have capacity.
 A child or young person may understand the information better if it is offered in a way that they find helpful.
-For example, an independent advocate could assist a young person to express his or her wishes and feelings.
+For example, an independent advocate could assist a child or young person to express their wishes and feelings.

 Can a child consent to non-therapeutic procedures?

-An example of a non-therapeutic procedure is a bone marrow transplant, or organ donation.
-If a young person decides that he or she wants to go ahead with such procedures then a competency test should be applied to all.
+Examples of non-therapeutic procedures are bone marrow transplants and organ donation.
+If a young person decides that they want to go ahead with such a procedure, a competency test should be applied to each.

 Can a young person refuse medical treatment?

 For children and young people, refusing medical treatment is different to consenting to medical treatment.
-If a young person with capacity refuses to accept life saving treatment then their decision may be overruled by the court if it is considered to be in his or her best interests.
+If a young person with capacity refuses to accept life saving treatment, their decision may be overruled by the court if it is considered to be in their best interests.

 When such matters go to court, the court has the power to override the decisions of both the parents and a young person with capacity.
-A 13 year old girl won the right to refuse a heart transplant that could have saved her life, this case has raised many issues.
+A case where a 13 year old girl won the right to refuse a heart transplant that could have saved her life has raised many issues.

 How does a court or medical professional determine the best interests of a child?

-The best interests of a child or young person will differ from one to another and best interests will include what is clinically indicated.
-However some guidance is given through the welfare checklist contained in s.1 (3) Children Act 1989:
+The best interests of a child or young person will differ from one to another and will include what is clinically indicated.
+However some guidance is given through the ‘Welfare Checklist’ contained in s1 (3) Children Act 1989:

 Account should be taken of:

-- The ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding)
+- the ascertainable wishes and feelings of the child concerned (considered in the light of their age and understanding);

-- The likely effect on him of any change in his circumstances
+- the likely effect on the child of any change in their circumstances;

-- His age, sex, background and any characteristics of his which the court considers relevant; and
+- their age, sex, background and any characteristics of theirs which the court considers relevant;

-- How capable each of his parents (and any other person the court deems the question relevant) is of meeting his needs)
+- how capable each of their parents (and any other person the court deems the question relevant) is of meeting their needs); and

 The Welfare Checklist is not an exhaustive list.
 Other factors can be considered, such as the views of other healthcare professionals involved in providing care for the child, cultural, religious or other beliefs and values of the child or young person or parents.